jallard-007/MusicBroadcaster/README.md

 <h2>Run</h2>
 Run the project with ./main

-Within the program, use the command 'help' to see information about how the use the program.
+Within the program, use the command 'help' to see information about how to use the program.